bridge-core/molang/README.md

 ## Using AST Scripts

-You can write abitrary scripts to tarverse the abstract syntax tree this library builds.
+You can write abitrary scripts to traverse the abstract syntax tree this library builds.

 ```javascript
 import { MoLang, expressions } from 'molang'